parthasharathi/CmdExecutor/README.md

 ## Features
 - CmdExecutor Application help us to execute multiple command in single application

-- No need open multiple command prompt to execute multiple commands, Single application help you to run multiple command
+- No need open multiple command prompt to execute multiple commands, Single application help us to run multiple command

 - You can view the command logs